 @ Your Library

-The Deckerville Public Library Board of Directors will have their monthly meeting scheduled for
+The Deckerville Public Library Board of Directors will have their regular meeting scheduled for

 Deckerville Public Library

 Please be aware that most virtual events require registration and have limited seats available.

 Clarke Historical Library invites you to explore these beautifully illustrated, fanciful stories and celebrate the language diversity at CMU!

 The Library of Michigan is starting to release recordings of the Author Conversations with several of the 2022 Michigan Notable Books Authors.
 Viewers of the author conversations video series can explore the backgrounds of the authors on the 2022 Michigan Notable Book list, as well as uncover their creative processes, and hear readings from book selections.
 More author conversations recordings will be released throughout the rest of the summer.
 See both current and previous recordings by going to the Michigan Notable Books playlist on YouTube.

 For Adults 60+

 The MDHHS Aging & Adult Services Agency has a partnership with GetSetUp, a mission-driven education technology company dedicated to creating economic and learning opportunities for older adults.
 The partnership provides free virtual learning and social engagement opportunities for Michiganders ages 60 and over.